 Paul Carroll is the Incoming President of SER and the Founder/President of Sententia, LLC.
 He has over 30 years of experience in the Financial Services Industry with expertise in operational controls, processes and procedures.
 Since 2011 he has been providing expert consulting, expert witness and testimony working with industry regulators, regulated brokers/dealers, attorneys and private parties in connection with investigations, trials, arbitration and mediation.
 Sententia LLC was formed to 2012 to provide insight, expertise and assistance to attorneys, investors, industry regulators and financial services firms.
 Primary practice areas involve Securities Litigation consulting and Expert Testimony in connection with regulatory investigations, trials, arbitration and mediation.

-Gary Cohen is a leader with deep experience managing and working with remote teams in both large global organizations and small startups.
-His experience includes leading small remote SaaS start-ups in sports marketing, digital marketing and social media; consulting to numerous local B2C and B2B companies; and building and managing large Global Transaction Services and Retirement Services teams and divisions at Bankers Trust, Deutsche Bank and Citibank.
-Gary is a strong communicator with a proven ability to speak the languages of technology, finance, operations, marketing and sales.
+Gary Cohen is the founder of Speakery where he consults with individuals and companies to help them be the best that they can be.
+He has deep experience managing and leading teams in both large global organizations and small remote SaaS start-ups in sports marketing, digital marketing and social media.
+He has consulted for numerous local B2C and B2B companies and managed large Global Transaction Services and Retirement Service divisions at Bankers Trust, Deutsche Bank and Citibank.
+Gary “speaks” the languages of technology, finance, operations, marketing and sales.
 He is a trusted partner for boards and management, and is accustomed to interfacing with regulators, lawyers, accountants and consultants.
-Significant roles include Founder of Speakery; Director of Client Relations & Strategy at RSportz; Co-Founder, CEO, CFO & COO of Crayon; Chief of Staff for Global Transaction Services at Bankers Trust/Deutsche Bank.
+He has a BA Econ from the University of Cape Town, an MBA from Fordham, and is a recovering CPA.
+Significant roles include Client Relations/Strategy Director at RSportz; Co-Founder, CEO/CFO of Crayon; Chief of Staff for GTS at Bankers Trust/Deutsche Bank.
+He has experience in forensic accounting and litigation support.

 Gontran de Quillacq, the Managing Partner of Navesink International, is both a veteran from the trading floors and an expert witness/legal consultant.
 He is a recognized authority in options, futures, swaps, trading, derivatives, structured products, complex securities, portfolio management, mathematical finance, quantitative investments, and strategy research in the wider segment of alternative investments and hedge funds.
 He has supported securities lawsuits and arbitrations involving losses, risks, frauds, manipulations, and wrongful uses of derivatives (tax trading).
 A proprietary and derivatives trader, Mr. de Quillacq managed derivatives products, from vanillas to exotic structured products.
 As a portfolio manager, he researched and managed investment strategies, delivered both in hedge fund and in structured note formats.
 Mr. de Quillacq ran due diligence on investment strategies and selected senior investment personnel for some of the world’s most famous and demanding hedge funds.
 He co-founded a quantitative fund deploying the latest machine learning techniques in global long/short equities.
 He is now a quantitative researcher for an institutional volatility arbitrage fund.